-After the intervention by KVK Dhalai, the youth started practicing deworming at regular intervals (Every 4-month interval with appropriate deworming suspensions) regular vaccination schedules were followed i.e. swine fever, Foot and Mouth Disease, etc. Piglets were administered with an iron injection.
-Breeding of pigs was practiced within the farm, male to male-to-female ratio was maintained at 1: 8 respectively which resulted in a better fertility rate in the farm.
+After the intervention by KVK Dhalai, the youth started practicing deworming at an interval of four months with appropriate deworming suspensions, regular vaccination schedules were followed i.e. swine fever, Foot and Mouth Disease, etc. Entrepreneurs mostly fed hotel waste, vegetable waste, etc. He fed Azolla, tapioca as green fodder.
+The animals were provided with adlibidum water.
+Piglets were administered iron tonics and were also exposed to artificial light during the incubation phase.
+Breeding of pigs was practiced within the farm, male to female ratio was maintained 1: 8 respectively which resulted in a better fertility rate in the farm.
 Precautions measures were taken during the outbreaks of the disease like isolation of diseased animals, and disinfection of sheds.
-Regular cleaning of the farm and farm premises was done.
 The diseased carcass was deep buried with a larger quantity of lime in the farm dump yard.

-Table 1: Capital investment/Fixed Investment
+Table 1: Capital Investment/Fixed Investment

 SI.
-No. Particulars Investment (Rs.)
+No. Particulars Investment

+(Rs.)

 1 Purchase of 9 Piglets at the rate of Rs.
 5,000 each/- 45000.00

 2 Investment on shed (410 sq. ft.)
 150000.00

 3 Equipment cost 10000.00

-Total Fixed Investment 230000.00
+Total Fi 230000.00

 Table 1. illustrates that the entrepreneur started the business with a total amount of Rs.
 2,30,000/- among the total invested he spent Rs.
 45,000/- to purchase the animals.
 Initially, he purchased 9 piglets (1 male, 8 female) at the cost of Rs.
 5,000/- each.
-The animal shed with the store was constructed with 410 sq. ft. in which floor space was allotted viz., 50 sq. ft/boar, 45 sq. ft/Sow.
+The animal shed with the store was constructed with 400 sq. ft. in which floor space was allotted viz., 50 sq.ft/boar, 45 sq.ft/Sow.
 Out of the Total fixed investment, the animal shed was constructed for Rs.
-1,50,000/- and Equipment like a feeder, bucket, water pump, etc. were purchased total of Rs.10,000/-.
+1,50,000/- and Equipment like a federer, bucket, water pump etc. were purchased total for Rs.10,000/-.